gustofied/OWL/README.md

     Here we can have link to specfic sub project or app or idea, and maybe a visual video gif or image, and people could click maybe to a gallery with imgaex and grid boxes
 </p>

+owl is currnlty also my main research, so anything close and related will be dumbed here see owl/nest/2 So kinda explain what owl is and what it currently does, then maybe say owl/nest/1 here we go in to diary theoru discusions , inspo and reorsrces, then nest /2 also relveant but also is my dump for current reserch in AI epsiacly towards RL, dump autumn 2025 many updates learnings and poejcts to come:)